 The Registry Office performs a search to help ensure that proposed names are not too similar to those already registered.
 A name that conflicts or is liable to be confused with the registered name of a corporation or business in Prince Edward Island will not be registered unless the registered corporation or business name owner consents in writing to the use of the name.

-While it may be frustrating to have a proposed name rejected for registration, it is generally to your advantage to determine if your proposed name is too similar to a name already in use.
+While it may be frustrating to have a proposed name rejected, it is generally to your advantage to determine if your proposed name is too similar to a name already in use.

 Factors to Consider

 The Registry Office considers many factors when deciding whether a proposed name will be registered.
 These factors include: